postech-dao/simperby/docs/git.md

 block H
 ```

-If the node receives multiple agendas, it presents multiple branches that consist of `ordinary transactions` and a single `agenda` grwon from `block`.
+If the node receives multiple agendas, it presents multiple branches that consist of `ordinary transactions` and a single `agenda` grown from `block`.

 ### Example